inoa-io/inoa-cloud/README.md

 4. `INOA-Service` - Start the INOA service locally in JVM and intercept the traffic (http, mqtt) from your k3s instance.
 5. `INOA-GroundControl` - Start INOA GroundControl locally via Yarn in development mode.
 6. `INOA-Cloud - Shutdown` - Close the telepresence connection (if opened) and shutdown all running INOA Cloud services.
-7. `Telepresence - Intercept` - Intercepts the requests for the INOA service (http, mqtt).
-Is called by `INOA-Service`.
-Only needed if you launch INOA Service in another way.

 #### Use Linux Shell